newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-desk-research.md

 ## Do it in a day

 Time-box a quick “market scan” to what can get done in a day.
 Do an online search for news articles and published reports, and use Google Scholar or similar tools to review academic publications.
-You can focus your efforts further by looking at just one source (i.e., just news articles or just US Census data).
+You can focus your efforts further by looking at just one source (e.g., just news articles or just US Census data).
 Even one insight or unexpected framing of existing data can plant the seeds for improved communication.

 ## Outputs